 What's the difference between wholesale and retail?

 The main difference between wholesale and retail is who you’re selling to.
 Retailers sell their products directly to their consumers.
 Meanwhile, wholesalers sell products to other businesses (usually in bulk) that then sell those products to consumers at an inflated cost.
-While retailers certainly can use TradeGecko, we think the platform is best suited to wholesalers.

 Is TradeGecko the best inventory management software?